 Bitcoin is defended from the memes that attack it

-Chairforce is a member of the self-appointed Bitcoin Meme Army, created to protect Bitcoin from meme attacks, considering how powerful they are.
+Chairforce is a self-appointed Bitcoin Meme Army member created to protect Bitcoin from meme attacks, considering how powerful they are.

 Laser Eyes started as a joke, like almost everything that happens on the Internet, and it proliferated until it was much more than a joke.
 Today it is one of the most visual references of the Bitcoin movement and one that is being joined by some pretty cool personalities.
 It became a playful and very graphic way of manifesting conviction for Bitcoin.Guillermo Torrealba, CEO of Buda.com.